 When you are accepted as a student at Trine, you will become part of a community – or better yet, a family – that has been active for generations and will be here for years to come.
 We welcome you to Be a Part of Something Greater.

 As we’ve grown, some things haven’t changed.
-We still are deeply committed to our students.
-Our student population has increased by more than 70 percent in just five years, and we still make sure we meet the needs of all our students, in the classroom, on the field, in the residence hall or apartment and between classes.
+We remain deeply committed to our students.
+Our student population has increased by more than 70 percent in just five years, and we still make sure we meet the needs of each of our students, in the classroom, on the field, in the residence hall or apartment and between classes.
 Students nearly always say they value the faculty's dedication.

 I encourage you to schedule a time to visit and see the campus for yourself.
 While you're here, be sure to meet with professors and students and ask all the questions you want.